madooei/simple-logger/packages/simple-logger/README.md

 - **What does it do?**
   - Installs dependencies, runs all validation (type-check, lint, format, tests), builds the package, and publishes to NPM if all checks pass.

+> [!NOTE]
-**Note:** You must add your NPM token as a secret named `NPM_TOKEN` in your GitHub repository settings for publishing to work.
+> You must add your NPM token as a secret named `NPM_TOKEN` in your GitHub repository settings for publishing to work.